 - Vomiting and other feeding problems

-- Irregular menstrual periods, or no periods at all
+- Irregular menstrual periods or no periods at all

 - Enlarged clitoris

-- Enlarged penis
+- Enlarged penis with small testicles (testes)

 What happens during a 17-OHP test?

-During a blood test for older children and adults, a health care professional will take a blood sample from a vein in your arm, using a small needle.
+For older children and adults, a health care professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This usually takes less than five minutes.

 Will I need to do anything to prepare for the test?